How to use keywords in the Funding Centre

 you're usually free to supply your own figures.

-These are the figures your organisation should plug in when
+These are the figures your organisation should add in for project budgeting and applying for grants.

-If your project calls on the voluntary labour of someone whose professional or trade skills makes them more valuable than $41.72 an hour, you should bump your figures up (it could be as high as $150-$500 an hour, depending on the volunteer's usual rate).
+If your project calls on the voluntary labour of someone whose professional or trade skills makes them more valuable than $52.19 per hour, you should bump your figures up (it could be as high as $150-$500 an hour, depending on the volunteer's usual rate).

 If you don't know what an hour of your volunteer's time is worth (and don't want to ask), search for the latest ABS statistics on average wages for that profession, or check the PayScale website.